 In its Christian days, it was here that Christopher Columbus received support from Ferdinand and Isabella to set sail on his famous journey.
 Talk about historical significance!

-Is visiting the Alhambra worth it?
+Is the Alhambra worth visiting?

 After reading the above, you're now probably thinking, “Wait, why would you even ask this question?“

 But I must address the downsides of visiting Spain's top tourist attraction.

 First of all, this isn't a place where you can just show up and buy a ticket.
 There is high demand for visits to the palaces, and they put caps on how many people can visit each day.
 The Alhambra site actually recommends you book up to ONE MONTH in advance to ensure you get the ticket you want.